Provable Offline Preference-Based Reinforcement Learning: Action-Based Comparison

 \subsection{Algorithm}

 Our algorithm comprises two steps.
 In the first step (Line~\ref{line:MLE_Q}), our objective is to estimate the optimal advantage function using MLE.
 In the second step (Line~\ref{line:greedy}), we determine the policy by selecting the action with the highest advantage value based on the learned advantage function.
-Note that our algorithm does not rely on pessimism here.
-In the next section, we show that under a soft-margin condition, our algorithm can still compete against $\pi^\star$ even without leveraging any pessimism.